-The Hunter Sustainability Council is comprised of a diverse set of student, faculty, and staff representatives.
-During the creation of this 10-Year Action Plan, these diverse perspectives gathered together to assess Hunter's progress on its 2008 goals, express its solidarity, and strategize on new opportunities for Hunter to strengthen its sustainability commitment.

-The compilation of this Plan could not have been achieved without the extraordinary dedication and work from every Sustainability Council member, and the indispensable executive support provided by the VP, Administration.
+The Hunter Sustainability Council - composed of student, faculty, and staff representatives - assessed Hunter's progress on its 2008 goals, expressed its solidarity, and strategized new ways for Hunter to strengthen its sustainability commitment.
+Compiling this Plan could not have been achieved without the extraordinary commitment and work of every Sustainability Council member.